SenseStageTeam/sensestage_documentation/_minibee/unpacking-the-sensestage-kit.md

 ![](/img/sensestagekit_annotated.png)

-# Minibees
+# MiniBees

-These are the small sensor data capture devices that form the core of Sense/Stage.
+These are the small sensor data capture devices that form the core of the Sense/Stage MiniBee system.
 If you're familiar with Arduino, then you're probably already accustomed to the kind of projects such devices can be used for.

 Unlike an Arduino, the Minibee has a built-in accelerometer and is ready to start measuring motion right out of the box.